FrozenBurrito/thermy/readme.md

 ```
 python bundlethermy.spec
 ```
-* This uilds thermy.exe at dist/thermy.
+* This builds thermy.exe at dist/thermy.
 * The qrcontent.txt and thermylogs.txt are at dist/thermy.

 ### SMS commands